Sales meeting recap email template graphic with laptop email recap, clock, and checklist icons

 Conclusion: Send the recap, lock the next step

-A recap email isn’t polite follow-up.
-It’s meeting control after the meeting.
-Send it within 24 hours, keep it to 2–4 decision-driving bullets, and end with one clear ask.
+A recap email is not polite follow-up.
+It is meeting control after the meeting.
+Send it within 24 hours, keep it to 2-4 decision-driving bullets, and end with one clear ask.

-• If ownership is unclear → write next steps as Owner + Action + Date/Time (both sides).
+• If ownership is unclear: write next steps as Owner + Action + Date for both sides.

-• If the thread goes quiet → send one “park it until [date]?” line instead of five check-ins.
+• If the thread goes quiet: one “park it until [date]?” line.
+Not five check-ins.

 FAQ